 After a week in hospital I was moved from a private room to one shared with another patient.
 A young motorcyclist, recently admitted.
 He was in pain, groaning constantly.
-I could empathise of course, but it was distressing to hear someone suffering.
+I could empathise of course, but it was distressing to hear someone suffering so much.

 One day I woke to find my mother and Auntie Dot, my dad’s sister, sitting at my bedside.
 Dot and I were close.
 She’d lived with us when I was younger, before she married.
 She was my naughty auntie.
 A bad influence, in the best possible way.
-Among other bad habits, she taught me how to burp loudly, how to make fart noises using my arm pits and how to use small pieces of the black paper from a box of chocolates to black out my teeth.
-When she went on holiday, usually to seaside towns like Scarborough and Bridlington, she would send me a saucy postcard, the rudest she could find.
+Among other bad habits, she taught me how to burp loudly, to make fart noises with my arm pits and to use small pieces of the black paper from a box of chocolates to black out my teeth.
+When she went on holiday, usually to seaside towns like Scarborough and Bridlington, she would send me a saucy postcard.
+The rudest she could find.

 Of course the conversation between Dot and my mother never happened.
 And of course they didn’t look under the sheet.
 This was Dot’s way of lifting us from the gloom.
 She could be relied upon to make us laugh.

 Finally it was explained to me, there was another problem with my right arm.
 The impact of the collision had damaged the nerves in the shoulder.
 Hence the lack of sensation and movement.
 Years later, by way of the internet, I discovered the name of this injury.
 The network of nerves in the shoulder is called the Brachial Plexus.
 I had a Brachial Plexus Injury.
 This is most commonly a result of motorcycle accidents, or oddly in newborn babies.
 The physical act of being born forcing the arm backwards, tearing the nerves.